Wells, Somerset: Culture

 Wells and Mendip Museum includes many historical artefacts from the city and surrounding Mendip Hills.
 Wells is part of the West Country Carnival circuit.

 Wells Film Centre shows current releases and, in conjunction with the Wells Film Society shows less well known and historical films.
 The previous cinema, The Regal in Priory Road, closed in 1993 and is now Kudos Nightclub.
 It was built in 1935 by ES Roberts from Flemish bond brickwork with Art Deco features.
 It is a Grade II listed building, and was on the Buildings at Risk Register until its restoration which included the restoration and repair of the stained glass façade.
 Wells Little Theatre is operated by a voluntary society which started in 1902.
 In 1969 they took over the old boy's building of Wells Blue School, where they put on a variety of operatic and other productions.

 Milton Lodge is a house overlooking the city.
 It has a terraced garden, which was laid out in the early 20th century, is listed as Grade II on the Register of Historic Parks and Gardens of special historic interest in England.

+Local media

+Television programmes and local news is provided by BBC West and ITV West Country.

+Local radio stations are BBC Radio Somerset, Heart West, and Greatest Hits Radio South West.

+The city is served by these local newspapers: Wells Voice, The Somerset County Gazette and SomersetLive.